Black Run Preserve

 6.4 – Back at the sign, turn RIGHT.

-Add 0.4 miles = In a bit we rambled off on another trail to the right and ended up at the other side of the beaver dam flooding that is accessed from BLUE noted above.
+Add 0.4 miles = In a bit we rambled off on another trail to the right and ended up at the other side of the beaver lodge flooding that is accessed from BLUE noted above.
 Look across to the trail – that is the end of the BLUE trail.

 Soooo technically you can see this from the other side without dancing across a couple of skinny sticks.
 But WHERE’S THE FUN IN THAT?